UnUniFi/moderators/seasons/0x1/moderators-list.md

 - MEE6 experience point at the start of this season: `0`
 - MEE6 experience point at the end of this season: `Not yet`

+## SavchikIgor
+- Discord user name: `SavchikIgor#5439`
+- UnUniFi address: `ununifi1fw6lvqve42fry65p8wc28fh2ugtl967axe24mt'
+- MEE6 experience point at the start of this season: `0`
+- MEE6 experience point at the end of this season: `Not yet

 ## Example

 This is just an example.